tashoym94/TPS25-SQLITE/README Teacher.md

 Instructor: Dylan Comerford (dylancomerford1@gmail.com)

+Goal by class 3: To teach everyone enough SQL skills to confidently say you have a strong foundation in this area and to learn about the different practical applications of having this skillset.

+Throughout the class, there's practice prompts for you to respond to that will start with "STUDENTS:"

+When you see this, please type an answer into the chat

+STUDENTS: What is one app that you use every day that you think probably relies on a database? and what may go wrong if all of that data is stored in one single spreadsheet?

 # Background: What is a relational database and what is the point of using one?

 Scenario: You're working for a company that tracks global weather data.
 Every day, the system you created collects readings from thousands of weather stations around the world — temperature, humidity, wind speed, and more.
 The data collected needs to be stored somewhere.